yohaisim/TravelPlan/README.md

 # 🌍 TravelPlan – Smart Travel App

-**TravelPlan** is a travel management and planning app that allows users to **discover, select, and organize attractions and destinations** worldwide in a simple and convenient way.
+**TravelPlan** is a travel management and planning app that allows users to **discover, select, and organize destinations and attractions** worldwide in a simple and convenient way.

 🛠️ **This app was developed as part of the "Mobile Application Development in Android" course in the Computer Science degree.**

 ## 📌 Key Features
-- ✅ **Destination Management** – Select and save favorite destinations.
+- ✅ **Destination Management** – Select and save favorite cities as destinations.
 - ✅ **Attraction Discovery** – Browse and add attractions for each destination.
 - ✅ **Personal Profile** – View user profile including picture, name, and email.
 - ✅ **Intuitive Interface** – Simple navigation and user-friendly management.